AlexanderEllis/blog/content/posts/check-valve.md

 ![Check valve from spray bottle](ball-check-valve-from-spray.jpg)
 <center>
-*Check valve from the nozzle.
-Which way should the ball point?*
+<em>Check valve from the nozzle.
+Which way should the ball point?</em>
 </center>

 #### Schrader Valves